dirigeants/klasa/guides/Piece Basics/CreatingSQLProviders.md

 	// The following line converts a datatype, i.e. `INTEGER`, into `INTEGER[]` when the SchemaPiece
 	// takes arrays and they are supported by the SQL database.
 	array: type => `${type}[]`,

+	// To reduce code duplication, and due to how similar arrays are in the same database,
+	// we may want to use an arrayResolver if our database supports arrays.
+This method also
+	// passes the resolver for single arrays, which we can use to map values while reducing code
+	// duplication.

+	// In PGSQL, an empty array is interpreted as '{}', and an array with elements, for example, the
+	// datatype is JSON[], then it will map each value with the resolver and wrap them in array[], making
+	// results similar to `array['{"a":true}'::json, '{"b":true}'::json]`, which is valid.
+Therefore, we
+	// resolve each value from the array with our resolver (look above, we have set up the resolver for json/any)
+	// and wrap each value in array[], or return '{}' if it's empty.
+	arrayResolver: (values, piece, resolver) => values.length ? `array[${values.map(value => resolver(value, piece)).join(', ')}]` : "'{}'",

 	// The following function wraps the datatype generated with the previous options and the
 	// default value from the SchemaPiece instance, plus the name.
 In PGSQL, names that have
 	// uppercase letters are automatically lowercased if they aren't between quotes, giving